 The Ministry must approve the work permit application before issuing an employment entry visa.
 With the approval and visa secured, the employee will have two months to enter the UAE.

 Upon entering the UAE with a pink visa, the employee has a period of 60 days to obtain a residence visa and formal work permit.
+As of February 2023, foreign nationals unable to travel to UAE within the first 60 days are allowed to apply for an extension of an additional 60 days.
+This is available for all types of visas but is only available once.

 Getting an Emirates ID